Brett Josef Grubisic: Career

-He has written about films, books, and writers for the Toronto Star, Literary Review of Canada, National Post, the Vancouver Sun, The Globe and Mail, Maclean's, and Xtra!.
+He has written about films, books, and writers for the Toronto Star, the Literary Review of Canada, the National Post, the Vancouver Sun, The Globe and Mail, the Maclean's, the British Columbia Review, Quill and Quire and Xtra!.

-In 2015, he also served as a judge for the Dayne Ogilvie Prize, selecting Alex Leslie as that year's winner.
+In 2015, he was a jury member for the Dayne Ogilvie Prize, when Alex Leslie was selected as that year's winner.